Types of law degrees

 At University you can study a wide range of different types of law degrees.
 If you intend to practise Law after graduating, you should ensure that your course is a Qualifying Law Degree and that it covers the foundation subjects of law.

 Perhaps the most frequently studied type of law degree is the LLB Law degree.
 A good LLB law degree will include the study of the seven foundation subjects of a Qualifying Law Degree but it will also allow you the opportunity to pursue individual interest through the provision of a range of optional modules.
 These optional modules plus your dissertation and other extended pieces of work should allow a degree of specialisation in an area of law.

 Types of law degrees with another subject

 In addition to the specialist LLB Law degree, Bangor Law School also offers a range of 'Law with' degrees.
-These are also qualifying law degrees but offer a broader field of study as they may combine law with Business, languages, Criminology and a range of subjects.
+These are also Qualifying Law Degrees but offer a broader field of study as they may combine law with Business, languages, Criminology or another subject.